PUBPOL542G3/G3_Merge/README.md

 2) MergeCode.html
 3) Triple_Merge.xlsx

 The "MergeCode.ipynb" file is a Jupyter notebook file which contains code to merge multiple datasets together in the python coding language.
 This code creates the Triple_Merge.xlsx excel file using cleaned data located in other PUBPOL542G3 folders.
-The "MergeCode.html" is a .html version of the .pynb file.
+The "MergeCode.html" is a .html version of the .ipynb file.